samiksha2903-new/CodSoft/README.md

 # CodSoft
-Create small projects such using html , css and javaScript my projects are Portfolio, calculator and landing page
+Create small projects such using html , css and javaScript.
+My projects are Portfolio, calculator and landing page.